What is a culture of connection and what does it do for the profitability of a company?

 - Loyal customers don’t require heavy discounts, they accept higher prices because they understand the value of the relationship and the product/service

-- More fun at work, less stress, less money spent on sick time, late arrivals, etc.
+- More fun at work, less stress, less money spent on sick time, late arrivals, etc. Save some time when it’s time to run payroll by using employee time clock software.

 - They innovate more and create new products/service/processes that help move the company forward and gain/maintain market share